-Thailand is famous for its party scene.
+Thailand is famous for its party scene and no wonder.
 For those looking for a wild time, Bangla Road in Phuket’s Patong offers its own selection of bars, go-go clubs and neon-covered craziness.
 As well as the famous adult entertainment clubs that have become synonymous with Thailand.

 However, while Phuket is in general a safe destination at night, you do have to exercise caution in the evening.
-Despite that, when it comes to a lively nightlife scene, Phuket has to be the winner.
+Despite that, when it comes to a lively nightlife scene, Phuket will never let you down.

 The majority Hindu island of Bali has a plethora of stunning temples, from exotic beachside sanctuaries, to houses of worship hidden deep in the jungle interior.

-Phuket feels more ‘Westernised’ than Bali, and you’ll have no problem finding chain restaurants and hotels here.
+Phuket feels more ‘Westernised’ than Bali, and you’ll have no problem finding chain restaurants and hotels there.
 However beyond the beach bars and hotel complexes there’s lots of culture to be found.

 Phuket has many different things on offer, the most famous being the Big Buddha (yes, it’s exactly what it sounds like) a gigantic Buddha statue sitting at the top of Nakkerd Hill.